Understanding Ontario Sales Tax

 Overview of Sales Tax in Ontario

-The Harmonized Sales Tax (HST) in Ontario combines a 5% federal Goods and Services Tax (GST) and an 8% provincial portion, totaling 13%.
-The Canada Revenue Agency (CRA) manages this tax for Ontario’s government.
-It’s applied to most goods and services, ensuring consistent revenue for public services.
+The Harmonized Sales Tax (HST) in Ontario adds a 5% federal Goods and Services Tax (GST) and an 8% local part, making a total of 13%.
+The Canada Revenue Agency (CRA) handles this tax for the government of Ontario.
+It is used on most goods and services.
+This helps provide steady money for public services.

 Types of Sales Tax Applicable

-The HST covers almost all goods and services, replacing the old 5% GST and 8% Retail Sales Tax (RST).
-However, some items, like insurance plans and specific vehicle purchases, still fall under the RST.
-Understanding these specifics helps in managing your tax obligations efficiently.
+The HST includes nearly all goods and services.
+It replaces the old 5% GST and 8% Retail Sales Tax (RST).
+However, some things, like insurance plans and certain vehicle purchases, are still under the RST.
+Knowing these details can help you manage your tax duties well.

 Sales Tax Exemptions for Small Businesses